Facts, Fiction & Valuable Shortcuts

 We’ve been there.
 After three generations of family-run businesses in underground construction and excavation, I can tell you that starting

 a business in this space comes with a few caveats.
 I still have fond memories of doing whatever it took to pull together a team at the last moment or interstate road trips in the dead of night to get a proposal in on time.
 In construction, you do whatever it takes to get the job done.

 There will be times when you get through it by the skin of your teeth, but eventually, you’ll hit your stride.
-There’s great reward and satisfaction in running your own company.
+There are great reward and satisfaction in running your own company.
 You’ve likely been in the business for a while and want to do things your own way – the right way.
-We salute that kind of determination.
-With every new company, the standards and best practices of the entire industry inch forward.
+We salute that kind of determination with every new company, the standards and best practices of the entire industry inch forward.

 We want you to succeed for that very reason.
-In order to help you get there, we’ve put together a list of the most vitally important tips every construction business owner would benefit from knowing early on.
+To help you get there, we’ve put together a list of the most vitally important tips every construction business owner would benefit from knowing early on.